-Free, open source, lightweight, and cross-platform, KeePass is one of the best-regarded password managers - and also one of the safest, since it stores the database locally, not on a cloud service.
-Let's install KeePass in Linux Mint or Ubuntu, and keep all our passwords safe.
+Free, lightweight, open source, and cross-platform, KeePass is one of the best-regarded password managers.
+It is also one of the safest, since it stores the database locally, not on a cloud service, virtually eliminating the danger of hacks and data breaches.
+Let's see how to install KeePass in Linux Mint or Ubuntu, and keep all of our passwords safe.

 How to install KeePass in Linux Mint or Ubuntu

-Technically, we can install KeePass through the Ubuntu Software Center...
+Technically, we can install KeePass through Ubuntu Software...

 ...or the Linux Mint Software Manager.

 However, if we install KeePass through these channels, we won't be getting the very latest version.
 And where's the fun in that?